PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-alpha1-available.md

 * We will also prepare a guide on how to use the new API effectively and explain the basics of the new solution.

 Upgrade path:
-* You can use the "Local archive" method in the 1-Click Upgrade module to try upgrading to PrestaShop 9 Alpha.
+* You can use the "Local archive" method in the [autoupgrade](https://github.com/PrestaShop/autoupgrade) to try upgrading to PrestaShop 9 Alpha.
 There might be some issues, so please be cautious.
 We plan to test the upgrade path in the coming weeks.

+This list is not exhaustive, and we will continue to work on other areas of the software to ensure a stable release.

 ## FAQ - last update on 15th of May, 2024

 **Can I upgrade to PrestaShop 9 Alpha?**

-You can try upgrading using "Local archive" method in the 1-Click Upgrade module.
+You can try upgrading using "Local archive" method in the [autoupgrade](https://github.com/PrestaShop/autoupgrade).
 However, please remember that this version is not stable and should not be used in production environments.
 We haven't tested the upgrade path yet, so it may not work as expected.

 **Can I upgrade from PrestaShop 9 Alpha or Beta to the final PrestaShop version when ready?**